baristelmen/ms207/README.md

 - A network connection

 **Windows:**
-- Windows 10 64-bit: Home, Pro, or Enterprise edition.
+- Windows 10 64-bit: Home, Pro, or Enterprise Edition.
 - Virtualization must be enabled in BIOS/UEFI settings.
 - Hyper-V must be disabled if enabled.
 - Docker Desktop for Windows requires Microsoft Hyper-V.